agiletodd/agiletodd.github.io/training.md

 + [Professional Scrum Developer (.Net), Harrisburg, PA, October 3-5 2016](http://courses.scrum.org/classes/show/4294)

 ### Private Courses
 I welcome the opportunity to come into your organization and train you in a private course.
 Private courses are for students all residing from the same organization.
 These courses are generally taught on premise but other accommodations can be made.

 This is a cost effective way to get professional Scrum training in your organization in a private setting.
-Email me <a href="mailto:xperientsoftware@gmail.com" target="_top">xperientsoftware@gmail.com</a> for my availability.
+Email me at <a href="mailto:xperientsoftware@gmail.com" target="_top">xperientsoftware@gmail.com</a> for my availability.

 ### Professional Scrum Foundations
 The Professional Scrum Foundations (PSF) course is a 2-day course that teaches Scrum in a highly practical way.
 Working in a series of Sprints, teams of students build a software application, thereby facing real-life problems.
 The mechanics, roles, principles and (empirical) process of Scrum are demonstrated.
 Common missteps and misunderstandings are discussed so students grow a higher awareness of their symptoms.